SBangarh/Kickstarter_Analysis/README.md

 #### Abount the DB
 The database has four tables: Campaigns, Categories, Subcategories, and Countries.
 Stay tuned for the schema

 ### Exploratory Data Analysis
 Performed EDA here and made some changes to the data.
 I extracted Month and Year from Launched and Deadline data.
 I consolidated European countries and Europe and the European Union as the European countries had a choice of currency.
 I also changed the Status feature values from four to two - Successful and Failed.
 The US accounted for 73% of my countries which mmakes sense given Kickstarter is US based.
 The numerical features took a lot of time to explore as two were countinous while the other two were discrete.
-I explored log transformation, binning, Yeo-Johnson, and Quantile Transformer.
+I explored log transformation, binning, Yeo-Johnson, square root, and Quantile Transformer.
+Some features required two transformations.

 ### Modelling
 I explored three models for Binary Classification (predicting Success or Failed).
-I explored Logistic Regression, Random Forest Classifier, and XGBoost Classifier.
-I also performed a base model for each consisting of Standard Scaler and the desired model and added features selection and PCA at each step to compare model performance.
-Kbest and PCA suggested three components for the optimal model.
+I explored Logistic Regression just as a starting point.
+My base model was the raw data for the numerical features only.
+I then passed the transformed data to the model.
+Prior to evaluating the model, I used cross validation to determine how my model would react to unseen data in both cases.
+If the scores were "acceptable" - above 70%, I proceeded with the model.

 ## Results
-- The United States accounted for 73% of the data on I focused soley on this
+- The USA accounted for 73% of my data and given Kickstarter is an American company I focused on the Campaigns specific to the US.
+- The cross validation scores for the raw data ranged from 0.86 to less than 0.88, but applying the applicable transformation it increased to in between 0.98 and 0.99
-- Logistic Regression with PCA (3 components) yielded the best model with 88% accuracy and a lower Log loss value on the test data.
+- Logistic Regression with the transformed data yielded a model with a 0.99% accuracy and a balanced accuracy score of 0.9896 on the training data and 0.9887 on the test data
-- The Random Forest Classifier and XGBoost classifier were highly prone to over fitting even with pca

 ## Challenges
-- Rabbit holes - Curiosity is good, but evenutally I'm just chasing my own tail
-- I think I got over zealous on feature engineering and hurt my model.
-I should do the base data then slowly add features
+- Motivation and rabbit holes - I need to go a bit slower and explore the data more methodically; going down rabbit holes without anything to show for it destroys my motivation
 - notebook orgainzation!!!!
 I need to tidy up my work.
 I am going to revisit my projects over the coming weeks

 ## Future Goals
 - Notebook organization,
-- practice more.
-I'd like to do a project once a week or once every two weeks,
+- Stay consistent and remember to have fun

 # Kickstarter_Analysis